 Frontiers in Water is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Water welcome submission of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Mini Review, Opinion, Original Research, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge, Technology and Code, Technology Report, Brief Research Report, Conceptual Analysis, Hypothesis and Theory, Perspective and Systematic Review.
+The specialty sections of Frontiers in Water welcome submission of the following article types: Correction, Data Report, Editorial, General Commentary, Mini Review, Opinion, Original Research, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge, Technology and Code, Brief Research Report, Conceptual Analysis, Hypothesis and Theory, Perspective, Systematic Review and Methods.

 When submitting a manuscript to Frontiers in Water, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.